ipni/specs/reader-privacy.md

 * **Data Migration**.
 Existing indexes will have to undergo data migration or to be wiped out complletely and rebuilt again.

+### Threat Modeling

+There are three actors involved into the IPNI workflow: provider, client and indexer.
+Providers update index by publishing advertisements.
+Indexer advertisements are signed by their publishers and can be verified for authenticity.
+Advertisements are organised in a chain and are ingested strictly in order.
+It's not possible to change the order wihtout having to create a new chain.
+Advertisements processing is idempotent - re-ingesting the same advertismeent twice shouldn't affect the indexer's state.
+The IPNI specification is agnostic to transport protocols so particular protocol choice is up to the implementation.
+Compromised publisher's identity is out of scope of this specification.

+Clients consume index by performing CID lookups.
+This specification introduces additional hashing and encryption that aim to prevent a passive observer from being able to figure out what data is being looked up by spying at the client to indexer traffic.
+The exact communicaton protocol is out of scope for this specification however it should be chosen carefully to prevent MITM attacks.
+A passive observer could deobfuscate the content by building a `hash(Multihash)` to `Multihash` map.
+That can be done before the Writer's Privacy upgrade however will not be possible eventually as mentioned in the [Security](#security) section.

+Provider records returned to client lookups do not contain any authentication data.
+It's possible for a malicious / buggy indexer to
+present a wrong dataset to the client.
+Clients can tackle that problem by excluding such indexers from their pool.
+Returning wrong datasets will eventually affect the indexer's reputation score - these efforts are already in progress.
+Data integrity is inbuilt into IPFS - clients can verify that the data returned by a storage provider matches the CID.
+So even if indexer get compromised that will not compromise the data itself.

 ## Related Resources
 ​
 TODO: link to corresponding IPFS spec once materialised.